bbrewington/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-graphql.md

 }
 ```

-For both `TimeDimension()`, the grain is only required in the WHERE filter if the aggregation time dimensions for the measures and metrics associated with the where filter have different grains.
+For both `TimeDimension()`, the grain is only required in the `where` filter if the aggregation time dimensions for the measures and metrics associated with the where filter have different grains.

+#### Example

-For example, consider this Semantic model and Metric configuration, which contains two metrics that are aggregated across different time grains.
+For example, consider this semantic model and metric configuration, which contains two metrics that are aggregated across different time grains.
 This example shows a single semantic model, but the same goes for metrics across more than one semantic model.

 ```yaml
 semantic_model: